barryclark/jekyll-now/_posts/2017-10-7-Media-school.md

 Luckily for us, and our audience, the organizers made sure that we received a thorough preparation.
 The sixteen selected candidates, postdocs from fields as diverse as microbiology, law, language, history and robotics, received an intensive four-day media training.
 During the first two days, we learned how to write popular science articles and how to give good presentations.
 In the next two days, we went to the Flemish Radio and Television (VRT) to learn how to tell a story, be interviewed, interact with a camera and how to get the best out of our voice.

 I promised myself that if I would make it to the finals, I would start a blog to communicate my research and ideas to a wider audience.
 Last Monday the competition ended.
 Though I did not make it to the top three, the other seven finalist and myself gave it all to show that being a scientist is the coolest job in the world!
 In the last month, I had the incredible opportunity to grow as a communicator.
-Is there be a better first blog post than sharing some of the things I learned at the media school?
+Could there be a better first blog post than sharing some of the things I learned at the media school?

 Below are the seven most important points I will remember from the my education as a science communicator.